 You'll have free access to many computing services and software for students, including Microsoft Office 365.

-If you're looking for some extra money during your school terms, many on-campus departments hire students and will work around your class schedule.
+If you're looking to earn some extra money, many on-campus departments hire students and will work around your class schedule.

 International students can gain work experience and earn money by working on or off campus.
 All you need is your study permit.
 Further details are on the Government of Canada website.
 If you're in a co-op program, you'll need to have a work permit.